Articles to encourage census completion

 To ensure an accurate and representative picture of each community, it’s important for each household to participate.
 Households can choose to complete their questionnaire online or with a Statistics Canada employee.

-The census questions will be translated into 15 Indigenous languages and dialects: Atikamekw, Inuktitut (South Baffin), East Cree (Northern and Southern), Nunavimmiutitut, Nehiyawewin (Plains Cree), Nehinawewin (Swampy Cree), Nihithawiwin (Woods Cree), Saulteaux (Western Ojibway), Innu (Montagnais), Naskapi, Oji-Cree, Blackfoot, Mi'kmaq, Inuinnaqtun and Tlicho (Dogrib).
+The census questions are available in 15 Indigenous languages and dialects: Atikamekw, Inuktitut (South Baffin), East Cree (Northern and Southern), Nunavimmiutitut, Nehiyawewin (Plains Cree), Nehinawewin (Swampy Cree), Nihithawiwin (Woods Cree), Saulteaux (Western Ojibway), Innu (Montagnais), Naskapi, Oji-Cree, Blackfoot, Mi’kmaq, Inuinnaqtun and Tlicho (Dogrib).
+Translations allow respondents to read the census questions in their own language to assist them in completing their questionnaire in English or French.
+The translated questions are available on the census website, visit census information in many languages.

 Statistics Canada ensures that census data are secure and kept strictly confidential.